Philosophy 4321, Fall 2024: Metaphysics

 Academic integrity:

 Plagiarism is not only immoral but foolish.
-My default penalty for a failure in academic integrity is an F in the class.
+A default penalty for a failure in academic integrity is an F in the class since I cannot trust your other papers.
 If you just hand in a mediocre but honest paper you will very likely (though I do not make guarantees) get at least a D on the paper, and anyway there are other papers in the course to pull up your average.
-And remember that IŐll drop the lowest two grades if you never fall behind.
+And remember that IÕll drop the lowest two grades if you never fall behind.

-However, if you confess to plagiarism before I give you any sign of my suspicions (before I email you asking you for sources, before I ask you to meet with me, etc.), I will let you rewrite the paper and not proceed any further beyond the bare report to Baylor required by Baylor rules and a recommendation of no penalty.
+However, if you confess to plagiarism before I give you any sign of my suspicions (before I email you asking you for sources, before I ask you to meet with me, etc.), I will let you rewrite the paper and not proceed any further.
 (If someone has no sense of shame and uses this as a strategy to get an extension, I may take adverse action.)

-The Title IX office understands the sensitive nature of these situations and can provide information about available on- and off-campus resources, such as counseling and psychological services, medical treatment, academic support, university housing, and other forms of assistance that may be available.
-Staff members at the office can also explain your rights and procedural options if you contact the Title IX Office.
+The Office of Equity and Title IX understands the sensitive nature of these situations and can provide information about available on- and off-campus resources, such as counseling and psychological services, medical treatment, academic support, university housing, and other forms of assistance that may be available.
+Staff members at the office can also explain your rights and procedural options.
 You will not be required to share your experience.
 If you or someone you know feels unsafe or may be in imminent danger, please call the Baylor Police Department (254-710-2222) or Waco Police Department (9-1-1) immediately.
-For more information on the Title IX Office, the Sexual and Gender-Based Harassment and Interpersonal Violence policy, reporting, and resources available, please visit the website provided above.

 Students Needing Accommodations

 Any student who needs academic accommodations related to a documented disability should inform me immediately at the beginning of the semester.
-You are required to obtain appropriate documentation and information regarding accommodations from the Office of Access and Learning Accommodation (OALA).
-Contact Information: (254) 710-3605 - Paul L. Foster Success Center, 1st floor on the East Wing of Sid Richardson.
+You are required to obtain appropriate documentation and information regarding your accommodations from the Office of Access and Learning Accommodation (OALA).
+Stop by the first floor of Sid Richardson, East Wing in the Paul L. Foster Success Center or call (254) 710-3605 or email OALA@baylor.edu.